arvid-berndtsson/compliance-simplified/PLAN.md

-# Audit.arvid.tech – Website Outline
+# Compliance Simplified – Website Outline

 *(An easy introduction to ISO27001 and SOC 2 track)*